|Term or acronym||Definition|

 |REST||A RESTful API is an application program interface (API) that uses HTTP requests to GET, POST, and DELETE data.
 Representational state transfer (REST), which is used by browsers, can be thought of as the language of the Internet.
 Now that cloud usage is on the rise, various application programming interfaces (APIs) are emerging to expose Web services and REST is a logical choice for building APIs that allow end users to connect and interact with cloud services.|

 |SaaS||Software as a service.|

-|SOC Compliance||Reports on Controls at a Service Organization.
-This is relevant to Security, Availability, Processing Integrity, Confidentiality or Privacy.
-These reports are intended to meet the needs of a broad range of users that need to understand internal control at a service organization as it relates to security, availability, processing integrity, confidentiality and privacy.|
+|SOC compliance||Reports on controls at a service organization, which is relevant to security, availability, processing integrity, confidentiality, or privacy.
+These reports are intended to meet the needs of a broad range of stakeholders who need to understand internal control at a service organization.|

-A Webhook is an HTTP callback: an HTTP POST that occurs when something happens; a simple event-notification via HTTP POST.IO is capable of receiving events from any application which supports webhooks.
-IO Supports Webhook Adaptor Exports.
+A webhook is an HTTP callback: an HTTP POST that occurs when something happens; a simple event-notification via HTTP POST. integrator.io is capable of receiving events from any application that supports webhook adaptors.

 integrator.io also supports the ability to integrate with any JSON-based webhook.
 An export record is used to register a listener that can then be posted to.
 The following webhooks are built into integrator.io: